The “pre-workout” category of bodybuilding and fitness supplements has completely exploded over the last few years.

-That’s understandable, but my only goal here is to help, and it should be seen as a positive thing since you can now use that $40 a month on things that actually matter… like food or your gym membership.
+That’s understandable, but my only goal here is to help, and it should be seen as a positive thing since you can now use that $40 a month on things that actually matter… like your grocery bill or gym membership.

-And as someone who has been researching bodybuilding and fitness supplementation for the last 12 years and who has owned a small supplement company in the past as well, I can tell you with certainty that most (definitely not all, but most) of the pre-workout category is a straight up hustle.
+And as someone who has been researching bodybuilding and fitness supplementation for over a decade and who has even owned a small supplement company in the past as well, I can tell you with certainty that most (definitely not all, but most) of the pre-workout category is a straight up hustle.

 People often cite “flavoring” and “convenience” as benefits of using a pre-workout supplement…